usadellab/GeneExpressionPlots/README.md

 #### Add another plot

 You can compare gene expression by putting side by side expression bar-plots.
 Just repeat the process for creating a plot this time selecting the other gene identifier.

-_Note: The **RESET** button has no functionality yet.
-Make sure to export your data for quick reimporting and replotting._

 ### Current Issues